RobotnikAutomation/rbcar_sim/README.md

 ## rbcar_robot_control

 It’s the robot’s Gazebo plug-in controller.
 It implements the control of the ackerman kinematics of the robot, controlling the traction and steering motors.
-This component is the component that publishes the robot’s odometry.
+This component publishes the robot’s odometry.

 ## rbcar_sim_bringup